 If you’re interested in entering teaching, as your first job or a mid-career change, the New York City Teaching Fellows program offers a competitive and funded opportunity to enter the field and earn your Master’s degree.
 Selected Fellows begin their commitment in early to mid-June with a rigorous pre-service training program that is centered on active practice of foundational teaching skills and classroom experience.
 Fellows participate in a Training Academy hosted by an NYC summer school where they attend daily skill-building sessions to learn proven techniques that great teachers use every day.
 One of the benefits of the Teaching Fellows program is enrollment in a subsidized Master’s degree program.
 Rather than complete a traditional teacher education program prior to entering the classroom, Fellows pursue a Master’s degree in Education while teaching full-time in a New York City public school.
 Extraordinary fact – 24% of all math teachers in New York City are Fellows!

-The deadline to apply to the New York City Teaching Fellows is January 21, 2016.
-The program is seeking candidates with at least a bachelor’s degree and U.S. citizenship or permanent residency.
+The program seeks candidates with at least a bachelor’s degree and U.S. citizenship or permanent residency.
 To learn more about the program and tips for the application process, we spoke with Marianthy Karantzes, a current New York City Teaching Fellow.